mlamairesse/Security_Labs/HDF-3.0-AD.md

      - Ensure that the LDAP radio button is activated
      - *TODO* check if this is actually needed - this property should only impact logging into Ranger (not user sync)
 ![Image](https://raw.githubusercontent.com/HortonworksUniversity/Security_Labs/master/screenshots/ali/ranger-213-setup/ranger-213-10.png)

+## 2 Enable deny conditions

+The deny condition in policies is optional by default and must be enabled for use.

+	From Ambari>Ranger>Configs>Advanced>Custom ranger-admin-site, add

+  `ranger.servicedef.enableDenyAndExceptionsInPolicies=true.`

+  Restart Ranger.

 ## Kerberize the Cluster